Gallipoli campaign: Military repercussions

-Harvey Broadbent described the campaign as "a close-fought affair" that was a defeat for the Allies, while Les Carlyon called it a stalemate.
+Harvey Broadbent described the campaign as "a close-fought affair" and a defeat for the Allies, while Les Carlyon called it a stalemate.
 Peter Hart wrote that the Ottoman forces "held the Entente back from their real objectives with relative ease" and Philip Haythornthwaite wrote of it as a "disaster for the Allies".
 The campaign caused "enormous damage to ...
 [Ottoman] national resources" and at that stage of the war the Allies were in a better position to replace their losses than the Ottomans but the Entente attempt at securing a passage through the Dardanelles failed.
-The campaign diverted Ottoman forces away from other areas of conflict in the Middle East, but it also consumed resources the Allies could have employed on the Western Front and caused them many losses.
+The campaign diverted Ottoman forces away from other areas of conflict in the Middle East, but it also consumed resources the Allies could have employed on the Western Front, and caused them many losses.

-The Entente campaign was plagued by ill-defined goals, poor planning, insufficient artillery, inexperienced troops, inaccurate maps, poor intelligence, overconfidence, inadequate equipment, supply and tactical deficiencies.
-The Entente forces possessed inaccurate maps and intelligence and proved unable to exploit the terrain to their advantage; the Ottoman commanders were able to use the high ground around the Entente landing beaches for positions that limited the ability of Entente forces to penetrate inland, confining them to narrow beaches.
-The campaign's necessity remains the subject of debate and the recriminations that followed were significant, highlighting the schism that had developed between military strategists who felt the Entente should focus on fighting on the Western Front and those who favoured trying to end the war by attacking Germany's "soft underbelly", its allies in the east.
+The Entente campaign was plagued by ill-defined goals, poor planning, insufficient artillery, inexperienced troops, inaccurate maps, poor intelligence, overconfidence, inadequate equipment, and deficiencies in supply and tactics.
+The Entente forces possessed inaccurate maps and intelligence, and proved unable to exploit the terrain to their advantage; the Ottoman commanders were able to use the high ground around the Entente landing-beaches for positions that limited the ability of Entente forces to penetrate inland, confining them to narrow coastal areas.
+The campaign's necessity remains the subject of debate and the recriminations that followed were significant, highlighting the schism that had developed between those military strategists who felt that the Entente should focus on fighting on the Western Front, and those who favoured trying to end the war by attacking Germany's "soft underbelly" (its allies in the east).